GPMP/n8n-node-notificacoes-inteligentes/README.md

 ## Usage Guide - Integration (n8n)

+## Overview
 The Integration resource allows you to create, search, update, and list integrations connected to your account directly from n8n.

-### Available Operations
+## Available Operations

-#### Create New Integration
+### Create New Integration
 Creates a new integration connecting your platform to the system.

 **Required Fields:**
--   **Name:** Give a friendly name to identify the integration (e.g., "My Shopify Store").
+- Name: Give a friendly name to identify the integration (e.g., "My Shopify Store")
--   **Platform:** Specify the platform (e.g., shopify-next, hotmart-v2, wooocommerce, etc).
-See the list of supported platforms in the field description. **Note:** Only integrations created with the `api-next` platform can add or remove leads from your lead list via the API.
+- Platform: Specify the platform (e.g., shopify-next, hotmart-v2, wooocommerce, etc).
+See the list of supported platforms in the field description.

+**Important Note:** Only integrations created with the api-next platform can add or remove leads from your lead list via the API.

-**How to use:**
-Select the "Create New Integration" operation, fill in the name and platform, and execute.
+**How to use:** Select the "Create New Integration" operation, fill in the name and platform, and execute.
 The integration will be created and listed in your panel.

-#### Get All Integrations
+### Get All Integrations
 Lists all integrations already registered in your account.

 **No fields need to be filled in.**

-Returns a list with all registered names and platforms.
+**Returns a list with all registered names and platforms.**

-**How to use:**
-Select "Get All Integrations" and execute.
+**How to use:** Select "Get All Integrations" and execute.
 You will see the complete list of integrations.

-#### Get Integration
+### Get Integration
 Allows querying the detailed data of a specific integration.

 **Required Fields:**
--   **ID:** The unique identifier of the integration you want to query (you can copy this ID when listing all integrations).
+- ID: The unique identifier of the integration you want to query (you can copy this ID when listing all integrations).

 **Additional Parameters (optional):**
--   You can choose to include extra fields in the response, such as "Available Events", "Setup Fields", or "Checklist".
+- You can choose to include extra fields in the response, such as "Available Events", "Setup Fields", or "Checklist"
--   Just mark the ones you want detailed.
+- Just mark the ones you want detailed

-**How to use:**
-Select "Get an Integration", enter the ID, select (if desired) any additional parameters, and execute.
+**How to use:** Select "Get an Integration", enter the ID, select (if desired) any additional parameters, and execute.

-#### Edit Integration Name
+### Edit Integration Name
 Updates the name of an existing integration.

 **Required Fields:**
--   **ID:** The identifier of the integration you want to rename.
+- ID: The identifier of the integration you want to rename
--   **New Name:** The new name to display in the panel.
+- New Name: The new name to display in the panel

-**How to use:**
-Select "Edit Integration Name", enter the ID and the new name, and execute.
+**How to use:** Select "Edit Integration Name", enter the ID and the new name, and execute.

-#### Delete Integration
+### Delete Integration
-Permanently removes a Integration from the system.
+Permanently removes an Integration from the system.

 **Required Field:**
--   **Lead ID:** Identifier of the integration to be removed.
+- Integration ID: Identifier of the integration to be removed

-**How to use:**
-Select "Delete Integration", enter the Lead ID, and execute.
+**How to use:** Select "Delete Integration", enter the Integration ID, and execute.
 A confirmation message will be displayed if the operation is successful.

-#### Special Fields
+## Special Fields
--   **Name:** Integration name (up to 100 characters).
+- Name: Integration name (up to 100 characters)
--   **Platform:** Integration platform (consult the list in the field description).
+- Platform: Integration platform (consult the list in the field description)
--   **ID:** Unique integration identifier, usually provided when creating or listing integrations.
+- ID: Unique integration identifier, usually provided when creating or listing integrations
--   **Additional Parameters:** Check to include extra information in the integration search.
+- Additional Parameters: Check to include extra information in the integration search

-#### Tips
+## Tips
--   Use "Get All Integrations" to find the ID of the integration you want to edit or query.
+- Use "Get All Integrations" to find the ID of the integration you want to edit or query
--   Always check the required fields (marked with `*`) before executing.
+- Always check the required fields (marked with *) before executing
--   For platforms, consult the examples in the field description to avoid typing errors.
+- For platforms, consult the examples in the field description to avoid typing errors

 [Additional information about Integrations in NI](https://ajuda.notificacoesinteligentes.com/pt-br/article/como-conectar-mrlog2/)